 Why Accreditation Matters

 Colorado has few regulations for non-public schools at the K-12 level.
 No license or accreditation is required to operate such a school.
-With minimal governmental oversight, school accreditation offers one of the best ways for parents to differentiate among the variety of non-public schools in their area.
 Many parents limit their school search to those which have demonstrated sufficient quality and stability to earn accreditation.
 Here are seven reasons for why accreditation matters:

 - High Standards

-ACIS schools follow a common set of rigorous standards that reflect the proven characteristics of good independent schools.
-Those standards are based on Principles of Good Practice of the National Association of Independent Schools (NAIS).
-For detailed information see: www.nais.org/learn/principles-of-good-practice/
+Members of the Association of Colorado Independent Schools (ACIS) follow a common set of rigorous standards that reflect the proven characteristics of good independent schools.
+Those standards are based on Principles of Good Practice of the National Association of Independent Schools' Principles of Good Practice.

 - Mission-Program Congruence

 Accreditation by ACIS offers reasonable assurance that an independent school provides the character and quality of education claimed in its marketing materials.

 The rigorous accreditation process of ACIS requires meaningful and comprehensive evaluation of the school by outside experts who validate strengths and hold school leaders accountable for addressing weaknesses.
 Periodic evaluation of the ACIS accreditation program by the International Council Advancing Independent School Accreditation (www.icaisa.org) supports continuous improvement by holding ACIS accountable for compliance with the ICAISA Criteria for Effective Independent School Accreditation Practices.

 ACIS accreditation offers reasonable assurance that a school is financially viable, with effective leadership to maintain long-term stability.
 That is important, because problems with governance or finance are the most common reasons for independent school failure.